-- 1. To be mindful of people's accessibility needs - a.
+- 1. I will donate (if I can) for the food and room provided - 2.
+I will be responsible for my own washing up and tidying in the space - 3.
+To listen to and follow the facilitator when in open meeting and in your working groups - 4.
+To be mindful of people's accessibility needs - a.
 Noise level are people hard of hearing or sensitive to loud noises - b.
 Space needs wheelchair and crutches accessible - c.
-What someone's first language is - 2.
+What someone's first language is - 5.
+To use the hand signals to help keep the meeting efficient and accessible - 6.
 Use nonviolent language - a.
-Own our statements, using 'I' statements - b.
-Don't blame & shame - 3.
+Don't speak for other people in the group, use 'l' statements - b.
+Don't blame & shame - c.
+Ask whether it is a good time for someone before charging in with more tasks and requests they may feel overwhelmed already - 7.
 Use short feedback loops - a.
-If an interaction feels negatively charged in any way with someone approach them quickly afterwards and check in about it - this helps things not to fester and encourages people to do inner emotional tracking and stop gossip - 4.
+If an interaction feels negatively charged in any way with someone approach them quickly afterwards and check in about it - this helps things not to fester and encourages people to do inner emotional tracking and stop gossip - 8.
+Keep conflict OFFLINE and do not publicise it - 9.
+Use the Conflict Resolution Process document and approach the Conflict Resolution Point Person for support - 10.
 Use WAIT Why Am I Talking - a.
-Be aware to challenging yourself to 'step in' and speak or 'step back' and listen, giving other people time to speak - 5.
+Be aware to challenging yourself to 'step in' and speak or 'step back' and listen, giving other people time to speak - 11.
 Be inclusive - a.
-Ask people's pronouns and respect their self-identity - b.
+Do not assume people's pronouns, ask them and respect their self-identity - b.
 Be respectful of people's different levels of experience - c.
-Explain any jargon and shorthand you may have as you speak - 6.
+Try not to use jargon - d.
+We do not Blame and Shame e.g. we do not shame people in our groups, we do not place all the blame on one person for something going wrong - 12.
 Take Responsibility for yourself - a.
-Whilst we can have these agreements in place we must all take continuous responsibility for ourselves; - b.
-Own It practice inner tracking keeping an eye on your inner emotional state and be aware of the impact of it on yourself and others what we are saying may have on others.
-If you had a particularly traumatic experience consider asking for a one to one debrief and encourage people to use the Therapy web, Land Support network and other external support if needed.
+Whilst we can have these agreements in place we must all take continuous responsibility for ourselves ; - b.
+If we feel stressed, tired or overworked reach out for support - c.
+If we don't know what tasks there are available ask a coordinator of a working group - d.
+Own It practice inner tracking keeping an eye on your inner emotional state and be aware of the impact of it on yourself and others